 It started life as the Exodus Valkyrie, and while being shown at the 2018 Musikmesse Waldorf CEO Joachim Flor stumbled upon it and took it on.
-It became the Waldorf Kyra and has been eagerly awaited ever since.
-The waiting is over, you can buy one today.
+It became the Waldorf Kyra, and now there’s a new special edition in a rather fetching sea blue.

-It’s a huge synthesizer using the latest FPGA technology to model and generate up to 128 voices of virtual analogue synthesizer goodness.
-It’s an 8-part multi-timbral machine with up to 32 voices per part making it like 8 synths in one machine.
+(October 2019) It’s a huge synthesizer using the latest FPGA technology to model and generate up to 128 voices of virtual analogue synthesizer goodness.
+It’s an 8-part multi-timbral machine with up to 32 voices per part, making it like 8 synths in one machine.
 All the usual bits and pieces are there in terms of filters, envelopes, LFOs, a modulation matrix and a meaty, per-part effects engine.
 The stereo audio from each part runs through the system at 24bits and 96kHz before emerging out of the 4 balanced stereo output pairs.
-Kyra can store 26 banks of 128 patches with the first 7 banks being available for user sounds, the rest are hardwired presets.
+Kyra can store 26 banks of 128 patches, with the first 7 banks being available for user sounds; the rest are hardwired presets.

 The sound is constructed with 2 oscillator groups each with a sawtooth, pulse or one of 4,096 wavetables.
 The groups are detunable and also have two subs with a choice of 4 waveforms and 2 octaves.
 You can also wire in hard sync, ring modulation and FM between the groups.
 Hypersaw mode generates another 6 oscillators to thicken out the oscillators with control over intensity and spread.
 And then a Dual Mode doubles this up to 12 oscillators.
 In the filter section you can dial up any of 128 filters in single or dual parallel mode.
 This thing is huge!